William Domville: Family

 Domville in 1637 married Bridget Lake, daughter of Sir Thomas Lake, Secretary of State to James I, and his wife Mary Ryder.
 Lady Lake, an eccentric and malicious woman whose false accusations had already landed her in the Tower of London, made trouble between William and his wife by insisting that he was already married.
 As with most of her sensational claims, usually directed at family members, this had no basis in fact.
 William and Bridget had four sons and three daughters.
-Their sons included Sir William Domville junior, member of Parliament for Antrim, and like his grandfather Clerk of the Crown and Hanaper, and Sir Thomas Domvile, the first of the Domvile baronets.
+Their sons included Sir William Domville junior, MP for the borough of Antrim, and like his grandfather Clerk of the Crown and Hanaper, and Sir Thomas Domvile, the first of the Domvile baronets.
 The best known of their children was their daughter Lucy, a famous beauty who married the natural philosopher William Molyneux.
 Tragically Lucy went blind and died young leaving one surviving child, the astronomer Samuel Molyneux.